openvinotoolkit/model_server/docs/build_from_source.md

 make docker_build RUN_TESTS=0
 ```

-Running the unit tests will make the building to last longer and it will consume a bit more RAM
+Running the unit tests will increase build time and consume more RAM

 ### `JOBS`